Where to get help

 The normal healing and recovery process involves the body coming down out of a state of heightened arousal.
 In other words, the internal alarms turn off, the high levels of energy subside, and the body re-sets itself to a normal state of balance and equilibrium.
 Typically, this should occur within approximately one month of the event.

-Seeking help from a health professional
+Seeking help from a health professional after a traumatic event

 - are unable to handle the intense feelings or physical sensations